emilwallner/Corewar/README.md

 Every coding bytes gives different instructions to the cursor.
 It also decides how to read the bytes and how many bytes to read.

-![Alt text](http://g.recordit.co/XQdhVmqvrV.gif "Optional title")
+![Alt text](http://g.recordit.co/XQdhVmqvrV.gif "Optional title") There are three main components to determine who wins:

+- Game rounds: every game round is measured in cycles.
+It determines how much each cursor can read from the game board.
+- Lives: if a cursor reads a player life from the game board, they are given a life for that round.
+These are visualized in the colorful progress bars.
+- Cycle to die: for every game round, the amount of bytes a cursor can read from the game board is reduced.

+You win if your program is the last one to receive a life.

+There are more nuances to the game that I don’t cover.
+They best way to learn about them is to execute the game in your terminal.

 ---